CentralFloridaAttorney/ComfyUI-ZMongo/README.md

 4. Run the image-generation section.
 5. Run **Save Generated Image to ZMongo**.
-6. Inspect **JSON Result** and confirm:
+6. Inspect the JSON result and confirm:

    ```text
    success: true
    document_id: present
    ```

-7. Run **Verify by Loading Image Back from ZMongo**.
+7. Use the browse node to refresh and preview the collection.
+8. Run the ZMongo display/load node for the saved document.
-8. Confirm the loaded image matches the generated image.
+9. Confirm the loaded image matches the generated image.

 #### Expected result